jeffreytse/jekyll-jeffreytse-blog/_posts/2022-11-25-the-handbook-of-software-architecture.md

 - Suitability Principle (Suitability over Completeness)
 - Simplicity Principle (Simplicity over Complexity)
 - Evolution Principle (Evolution over One-time Perfection)
+- Robustness Principle (Be Conservative in What You Do, Be Liberal in What You Accept from Others)

 ### JIT-JEA